pgjdbc/pgjdbc/docs/documentation/head/connect.md

 	In default mode (disabled) hosts are connected in the given order.
 	If enabled hosts are chosen randomly from the set of suitable candidates.

+* **localSocketAddress** = String

+	Hostname or IP address given to explicitly configure the interface that the driver will bind the client side of the TCP/IP connection to when connecting.

 * **socketFactory** = String

 	The provided value is a class name to use as the `SocketFactory` when establishing a socket connection.